 Training fatigue is a super common component of building mileage whether it’s for a marathon, half marathon or triathlon.
 We’re requesting that each week the body do just a bit more, which requires breaking the body down to build it up.

-But we can combat the traditional symptoms of burnout and training fatigue with a few smart switches…and yes, indeed I’m going to tell you exactly what those are today.
-Whether you implement them is entirely in your hands.
+But we can combat the traditional symptoms of burnout and training fatigue with a few smart switches.
+And yes, indeed I’m going to tell you exactly what those are today.
+Whether you implement these ideas to help your running fatigue is entirely in your hands.